psaris/wordle/README.md

 We can now use the `.mm.best` function to scan all possible options for the best first algorithm-dependent code.
-The first code for `.mm.minimax`, for example is "ARISE".
+The first code for `.mm.minimax`, for example, is "ARISE".

 ```q
 q).mm.best[`.mm.minimax;G;C]